How To Grow Scallions Indoors

 Scallions Vs Green Onions?

-The first thing to get out of the way is to look at what the difference is between a scallion and a green onion.
+The first thing to get out of the way is to look is the difference between a scallion and a green onion.
 In reality, there is none, they are actually the same plant.
-There are some technical scientific definitions that do differ, but for most home use the two are the same.
+Some technical/scientific definitions do differ, but for most home use the two are the same.
 A recipe that calls for one can usually be safely substituted with the other.
-Throughout this article we’ll refer to them as scallions, but know that the care for each is the same and you’ll get that same great flavor from each.
+Throughout this article, we’ll refer to them as scallions, but know that the care for each is the same and you’ll get that same great flavor from each.

 Soil & Container